marbl/canu/documentation/source/quick-start.rst

 The canu progress chatter records statistics such as an input read histogram, corrected read histogram, and overlap types.
 Outputs from the assembly tasks are in:

+ecoli*/ecoli.correctedReads.fasta.gz
+   The sequences after correction, trimmed and split based on consensus evidence.
+Typically >99% for PacBio and >98% for Nanopore but it can vary based on your input sequencing quality.

+ecoli*/ecoli.trimmedReads.fasta.gz
+   The sequences after correction and final trimming.
+The corrected sequences above are overlapped again to identify any missed hairpin adapters or bad sequence that could not be detected in the raw sequences.

 ecoli*/ecoli.layout
    The layout provides information on where each read ended up in the final assembly, including contig and positions.
 It also includes the consensus sequence for each contig.